hankerkuo/Vehicle-Front-Rear-Detection-for-License-Plate-Detection-Enhancement/README.md

 ```

 ## 3. Run pipeline_withFRD.py
-if everything works well, the script pipeline_withFRD.py will do license plate detection on our sample images, and the results will be in the output folder, some txt files will also be generated with license plate reassignment information.
+If everything works well, the script pipeline_withFRD.py will do license plate detection on our sample images, and the results will be in the output folder, some txt files will also be generated with license plate reassignment information.

 ## 4. To try on your own images
-modify line 26 in pipeline_withFRD.py
+Modify line 26 in pipeline_withFRD.py
 ```
 input_dir = 'samples/kr'
 ```
 let the input_dir be your folder which includes your own images.
-Then run it!
+Run and that's yours!

 # How to only utilize the Front-Rear Detection
-run the FRD.py script in the src folder, the results will be purely detecting and classifying vehicle's front part and rear part.
+Run the FRD.py script in the src folder, the results will be purely detecting and classifying vehicle's front part and rear part.
 ![FRD_results](https://user-images.githubusercontent.com/21314064/61181337-a76ce880-a614-11e9-934d-abeb87dfe568.jpg)